iRon7/ConvertFrom-SourceTable/README.md

 searched for a header with a vertical dash character.
 If `-VerticalDash` is set to `$Null`, the first data line is presumed the header line (unless the `-HorizontalDash` parameter is set).

+`-Junction <Char>`
+The `-Junction` parameter (default: `+`) defines the character used for the junction between the horizontal ruler and vertical ruler.

+`-Anchorn <Char>`
+The `-Anchor` parameter (default: `:`) defines the character used for the alignedment anchor.
+If used in the header row, it will be used to define the default alignment, meaning that justified (full width) values will be evaluted.

 `-Literal`
 The -Literal parameter will prevent any right aligned data to be evaluated.